 - Anyone that currently resides in Canada

 We seek original short stories up to 4,000 words on any subject and in any style.
-The shortlist will be announced the first week of July, and the winners the following week.
-The entry fee is $15.
+The longlist will be announced in the first week of September, and the winners shortly afterwards.
+The entry fee is $20.
 Contestants can submit more than one story, but will have to submit them individually and pay the entry fee for each story submitted.
-Before submitting, we strongly encourage you to read our general submission guidelines (Submittable) and our Frequently Asked Questions (below).

 Yolk warmly acknowledges the generous support of the Conseil des arts de Montréal in making this contest possible.